 '''

 <int:logging-channel-adapter

-channel=""

-level="INFO"

-expression=""

-log-full-message="false"

-logger-name=""

-foliation

-logger-name="

-foliation

-logger-name=""

-foliation
+channel=""1

+level="INFO"2

+expression=""3

+log-full-message="false"2

+logger-name=""5/>

 '''

 - The channel connecting the logging adapter to an upstream component. - The logging level at which messages sent to this adapter will be logged.
 Default: INFO. - A SpEL expression representing exactly what part(s) of the message will be logged.
 Default: payload - just the payload will be logged.
 This attribute cannot be specified if log-full-message is specified. - When true, the entire message will be logged (including headers).
 Default: false just the payload will be logged.
 This attribute cannot be specified if expression is specified. - Specifies the name of the logger (known as category in log4j) used for log messages created by this adapter.
 This enables setting the log name (in the logging subsystem) for individual adapters.
 By default, all adapters will log under the name org.springframework.integration.handler.LoggingHandler.